 It is fair to say that the threat of danger was always there to one degree or another for everyone in Vietnam.
 During the Tet Offensive in 1968, AFVN's entire network was put under alert.
 The Army Headquarters Area Command advised the Saigon station it might be targeted.
 Extra security was posted and broadcasters were advised to have their weapons accessible.
-In fact, an alert had gone out to all AFVN detachments in the country, warning that "our facilities may be a target of enemy attack," and should be prepared to go off the air.
+In fact, an alert had gone out to all AFVN detachments in the country, warning that "our facilities may be a target of enemy attack " and should be prepared to go off the attack," and should be prepared to go off the air.